GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/supplements/potential/grdredpol.rst

 **-E**\ *dip_grd/dec_grd*
     Get magnetization DIP & DEC from these grids [default: use IGRF].
     Note that these two grids do not need to have the same resolution as the anomaly grid.
-Than can be coarser.
+They can be coarser.

 **-F**\ *m/n*
     The filter window size in terms of row/columns.
 The default value is 25x25.